openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

       ![select-table](../../zh/develop/images/form/select-table.png)

-    - Take create volumn as an example `src/pages/storage/containers/Volume/actions/Create/index.jsx` :
+    - Take create volume as an example `src/pages/storage/containers/Volume/actions/Create/index.jsx` :
       - This is a table with tab, default to show the first tab, when switching tab, data source will change
       - Data is acquired by the front end paging, just directly configure the `data`
       - Not multi selected